megmcca/lammps/doc/src/fix_neb_spin.rst

 simulation run via the :doc:`neb/spin <neb_spin>` command to perform a geodesic nudged elastic band (GNEB) calculation for finding the transition state.
-Hi-level explanations of GNEB are given with the :doc:`neb/spin <neb_spin>` command and on the :doc:`Howto replica <Howto_replica>` doc page.
+High-level explanations of GNEB are given with the :doc:`neb/spin <neb_spin>` command and on the :doc:`Howto replica <Howto_replica>` doc page.
-The fix neb/spin command must be used with the "neb/spin" command and defines how inter-replica nudging forces are computed.
+The fix neb/spin command must be used with the *neb/spin* command and defines how inter-replica nudging forces are computed.

 A GNEB calculation is divided in two stages.
-In the first stage n replicas are relaxed toward a MEP until convergence.
+In the first stage, n replicas are relaxed toward a minimum energy path (MEP) until convergence.
 In the second stage, the climbing image scheme is enabled, so that the replica having the highest energy relaxes toward the saddle point (i.e. the point of highest energy along the MEP), and a second relaxation is performed.

-The nudging forces are calculated as explained in :ref:`(Bessarab) <BessarabB>`).
+The nudging forces are calculated as explained in (:ref:`(Bessarab) <Bessarab>`).
 See this reference for more explanation about their expression.

 Restart, fix_modify, output, run start/stop, minimize info